Wondering whether signing up to Swagbucks is a reliable way to make a bit of extra cash? This Swagbucks review will tell you all you need to know.

 A positive Swagbucks review isn’t a difficult thing to find on TrustPilot – and I do understand why.
 It’s also easy to see why Swagbucks gets a lot of mentions on home working sites as a means to earn “pocket money” – there’s always something to do to earn a little extra.

 I was a little daunted when I first looked on the website as there’s so much content.
 It is easy to get sucked into the search for SBs and get a bit lost, so it is worth noting down areas where you think you can earn and completing those first.
 Not every section is worth the time and effort, and you will quickly make your own mind up as to the best way to earn SBs.

-Is Swagbucks safe to use?
-Generally, it does seem to be, but Swagbucks is also linked to various third-party services and survey sites.
-Some of these are more credible and trustworthy than others, so it’s important to cast a discerning eye over them, and check you’re happy with their reputations and privacy policies.
+Swagbucks is safe to use.
+However, the platform is is also linked to various third-party services and survey sites.
+Some of these may be more credible and trustworthy than others, so it’s important to cast a discerning eye over them, and check you’re happy with their reputations and privacy policies.

 I do believe signing up to Swagbucks is a really worthwhile side gig, with the potential to earn you something every month.

-Is Swagbucks worth it?
-Well, like most such sites, you won’t be able to give up your day job.
-However, Swagbucks should earn you that little bit of extra pocket money (which all adds up once you sign up to several sites).
+Swagbucks is worth it, but you won’t be able to give up your day job!
+However, Swagbucks should earn you that little bit of extra pocket money (which all adds up once you sign up to several similar sites).

-There’s a good variety of different ways to earn rewards here without just completing surveys.
+There’s a good variety of different ways to earn rewards on Swagbucks without just completing surveys.
 I certainly intend to keep going, as it should put around £300 ($400) in my pocket each year.